 For better communication, it can be good to display the weekly schedule with the on-ice and off-ice sessions, as well as other things to do.

-Check out my figure skating weekly planner template you can download from Etsy:
+Check out my figure skating weekly planner template you can download for personal use:

 Organize the bags & equipment: